 The debt-to-equity ratio (D/E) is a financial ratio indicating the relative proportion of shareholders' equity and debt used to finance a company's assets.
 Closely related to leveraging, the ratio is also known as risk, gearing or leverage.
 The two components are often taken from the firm's balance sheet or statement of financial position.
-However, the ratio may also be calculated using market values for both if the company's debt and equity are publicly traded, or using a combination of book value for debt and market value for equity financially."Figure 1"
+However, the ratio may also be calculated using market values for both if the company's debt and equity are publicly traded, or using a combination of book value for debt and market value for equity financially. ""

 Preferred stocks can be considered part of debt or equity.
 Attributing preferred shares to one or the other is partially a subjective decision, but will also take into account the specific features of the preferred shares.
 When used to calculate a company's financial leverage, the debt usually includes only the long term debt (LTD).
 Quoted ratios can even exclude the current portion of the LTD.